PM-Notes/Prince2/README.md

 > Closing a project is planned as part if the planning for the final management stage of the project.

 ## Directing a Project (DP)

+Purpose "To enable the Project Board to be accoutable for the projects sucesss by making key decisions and exercising overall control while delegating the projects day-to-day management to the PM"

+- DP runs from the end of SU process to the very end and final closedown of the project.
+- DP is used exclusiverly by the Project Board who should:
+  - Manage by Exception
+  - Monitor through reports provided by the PM
+  - Control via a series of key decision points

+### DP Activities (5)
+1. Authorise initiation
+  - Approves the work undertaken during SU
+    - Business Case
+    - Project Approach
+    - Project Brief
+    - Plans for Initiation Stage
+2. Authorise the Project
+- Approves the Outputs of the Initiation Stage
+  - Risk Mgmt Approach
+  - Change Control Approach
+  - Quality Mgmt Approach
+  - Communications Mgmt Approach
+- Makes sure the project has sound foundations before making any major commitments.
+3. Authorise Stage or Exception Plan
+- Approves the plans for the next stage, or if in Exception, the Exception Plan will require approval.
+4. Give Ad-Hoc direction
+- Covers the informal communication with rthe Project Board
+- And enables them to respond to reports during a stage
+5. Authorise project closure
+- Enables the Project Board to be sure that the project has been completed to their satisfaction, before disbanding the project team and infrastructure.
+- If the project has been closed prematurely, this process is still compelted to make sure the project is brought to an end in a efficent manner.

+### DP Process Objectives
+- There is authority to initiate the project
+- There is authority to deliver the projects products
+- The necessary management and control is provided and the project remains viable.
+- The Corporate / Programme Management or the Customer has an interface to the projects, provided via the Project Board.
+- There is authority to close the project
+- The plans for realising the post-project benefits are managed and reviewed

+Fundimenatlly, this means:
+- The Project Board is the decision making body for the project.
+- Each stage of the project is authorised
+- The PM is supported
+- And there is focus on the projects benefits and their realisation